mteam88/keyswarm/README.md

 Replace `@v1.0.0` with your desired version.

 ## Setup
 Define some Infura API keys in your environment.
+You will need multiple to avoid rate limiting.
 Example .env file:
 ```
 INFURA_KEYS=<ONE KEY HERE>,<ANOTHER KEY>,<JUST A COMMA SEPERATING KEYS>,<INFURA.IO EVERYONE>